Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Diversity Awareness

 Diversity is crucial in organizations today.
 A great manager recognizes this and encourages their company to continue working on company diversity and inclusion (D&I).
-The supervisor may even decide to join the team that works on D&I to help with the initiative more.
+The supervisor may even join the team that works on D&I to help with the initiative more.

 Problem Solving